How to write a will in the UK

 Summary

 Writing a will gives you control over what happens to your estate and who looks after your children.
-The core requirements are straightforward: put it in writing, sign it in front of two independent witnesses, and store the original safely.
+The core requirements are straightforward: put it in writing, sign it in front of two independent witnesses (one witness, or none, in Scotland), and store the original safely.
 For simple estates a DIY approach or online service can work well, but anyone with property, children from different relationships, or inheritance tax concerns should use a solicitor.

 The most important step is starting.
 A basic will that covers the essentials is far better than a perfect will that never gets written.
-And once it is done, come back to it every few years — your life changes, and your will should change with it.
+And once it is done, come back to it every few years, because your life changes and your will should change with it.

 Key sources

-This guide covers the law in England and Wales.
-The rules in Scotland and Northern Ireland differ.
-This guide is for information only and does not constitute legal advice.
+This guide covers the law in England and Wales, with the main differences for Scotland and Northern Ireland noted throughout.
+It is for information only and does not constitute legal advice.
 If your circumstances are complex, speak to a solicitor.